 HRSFA — Harvard-Radcliffe Science Fiction Association.
 An organization of Harvard University through which LARPs are organized and run.
 Website here.

-Intercon –– the annual all LARPing convention, currently running in Massachusetts.
+Intercon –– the annual all LARPing convention, currently running in New England.
 Website here.

 Live Combat— a genre of LARP where combat actually involves LARPers tapping each other with fake weapons, typically either boffer or latex, or strike one another with projectiles, commonly spell packets or nerf weapons.
 See boffer and spell packet.

 Module — a segment of a LARP, typically a boffer LARP, that can be identified as its own distinct adventure or challenge within the overall event.
-In New England Accelerant LARPs, it commonly involves an NPC hook coming to inform the PCs of some sort of challenge (common challenges include combat and puzzles) then bringing them to the location where they attempt to overcome the challenge.
+In New England Accelerant LARPs, it commonly involves an NPC hook coming to inform the PCs of some sort of challenge (common challenges include combat and puzzles) or means of gathering information through roleplay, then bringing them to the location where they attempt to overcome the challenge or engage in roleplay.